Best Man Down: Plot

-Kristin and Scott find Ramsey's name in Lumpy's phone and try to contact her but she doesn't answer.
-They visit his old law school and job to try to locate Ramsey but discover that Lumpy suddenly quit school and was fired from his job for embezzling tips from the bar.
-The bar manager tells them that Lumpy was involved with some girl, whom they deduce to be Ramsey.
+Kristin and Scott find Ramsey's name in Lumpy's phone and try to contact her, but she doesn't answer.
+They visit his old law school and job to try to locate Ramsey, but discover that Lumpy suddenly quit school and was fired from his job for embezzling tips from the bar.
+The bar manager tells them that Lumpy was involved with a girl, whom they deduce to be Ramsey.
 After an uncomfortable argument at Christmas dinner, Kristin pushes Scott to drive up to Ramsey's town and find her.
-In flashbacks, we learn that Ramsey met Lumpy ten months earlier when he knocked on her door asking for permission to cut across her parents property to go ice fishing.
+In flashbacks, Ramsey is shown meeting Lumpy ten months earlier when he knocked on her door asking for permission to cut across her parents property to go ice fishing.
 After catching a fish, Lumpy falls through the ice and is rescued by Ramsey.
-He takes her back to his hotel room where they both get cleaned up but end up having an argument after he asks her to leave.
+He takes her back to his hotel room where they both get cleaned up, but end up having an argument after he asks her to leave.
 The hotel clerk calls the police on Lumpy and he is arrested, but released after Ramsey shows the police the fishing hole and accident.
 After this, Lumpy begins visiting Ramsey more frequently and the two develop a close friendship.

 Scott and Kristin arrive in Ramsey's town and find her house.
 They tell her that Lumpy has died and offer to give her details about the funeral, but instead she asks them to leave.
 Finding a hotel for the night, Scott admits that he quit his job after being denied a commission and that the money for their honeymoon was a gift from Lumpy.
 The next morning, Ramsey finds them at the hotel and asks for a ride to Minneapolis for the funeral.
 She tells them she is pregnant with Lumpy's baby and needs to leave.
 They take her home to get permission from her mom, and are confronted by the mom's gun-wielding boyfriend who believes they are police.
-Ramsey's mom, realizing that this is Ramsey's chance to get away from this lifestyle, gives her money and tells her it's ok to go.
+Ramsey's mom, realizing that this is Ramsey's chance to get away from this lifestyle, gives her money and tells her that she may go.